blazerodrigues/EmployeesCRUD_JavaSpringBoot/README.md

-# Employees CRUD :: Spring Boot Web Application
+# Employees CRUD :: Java Spring Boot Web Application

 This web application is completely built using Java Spring Boot. <br/>
 Thymeleaf is used for front-end.
 It is an alternative to JSP. <br/><br/>